 “Yes,” he gasped.
 “Wait here.”

-Lucas went into his bedroom, pulled up the carpeting in his closet, and took his bag from its hiding place
+Lucas went into his bedroom, pulled up the carpeting in his closet, and took his bag from its hiding

-come later—to start, it must be his trusty knife.
+would come later—to start, it must be his trusty knife.
 He locked the blade into place and gave it a kiss.

 Then he saw a blur of motion out of the corner of his eye and felt a sharp pain in his neck.
-He cried out,
+He cried

-only made it halfway up before falling back to his knees.
+but only made it halfway up before falling back to his knees.
 His body felt impossibly heavy.

 “What—?”
 Lucas slurred.